learnbyexample/100_page_python_intro/100_page_python_intro.md

 <class 'NoneType'>
 ```

-Use the `return` statement to explicitly give back a value to the function caller.
-You can use this keyword by itself as well, the expression is optional.
+Use the `return` statement to explicitly give back a value when the function is called.
+You can use this keyword by itself as well (default value is `None`).

 ```ruby
 >>> def num_square(n):